sunderee/minimal/README.md

 ```

 You can now start using Minimal's MVN pattern in your application.
 The quickest way is to follow the [4 steps below](#state-management-in-4-steps).

-The package includes a complete [example app](/example) showing two use cases:
-- The classical counter app that demonstrates basic state management.
-This shows off either the non disposable and the disposable notifiers.
-- A chroma counter widget, which changes the counter, the background color, and the container shape.
-This shows off two views using the same notifier, autodispose, and state selection to avoid unnecessary rebuilds.

 ## Features